Kristina01111000/Drws_site/README.md

 Check that the paragraphs on the pdf all make sense 80Q  fourth work on the box at the bottom of pdf
 40Q
 80Q
-fix up the quiz page
-delete name capture box
-Change coupon box in bottom and add something in that box, 40Q
-80Q
 For the links to the quiz, assessment feels way too formal, quiz might be too informal, but it seems more doable than assessment, are there other options for the word to call them?
 Self-assessment might work, maybe Self-assessment Quiz, self assessment survey, self-evaluation  see what looks best